Chapter 2

 Civilization to the average man is “insurance” against the tempestuous sea.
 But this is a recurrent fantasy in light of history, which is mostly about hard-earned adversarial and iterative transformations more akin to tournaments and ventures.

-Sir Humphrey Applebee#
+Sir Humphrey Appleby#

 The history of the world is the triumph of the heartless over the mindless.